COCOLA: Coherence-Oriented Contrastive Learning of Musical Audio Representations: Abstract

 \section{Abstract}

 We present COCOLA (Coherence-Oriented Contrastive Learning for Audio), a contrastive learning method for musical audio representations that captures the harmonic and rhythmic coherence between samples.
-Our method operates at the level of stems (or their combinations) composing music tracks and allows the objective evaluation of compositional models for music in the task of accompaniment generation.
-We also introduce a new baseline for compositional music generation called CompoNet, based on ControlNet, generalizing the tasks of MSDM, and quantify it against the latter using COCOLA.
-We release all models trained on public datasets containing separate stems (MUSDB18-HQ, MoisesDB, Slakh2100, and CocoChorales).
+Our method operates at the level of the individual stems composing music tracks and can input features obtained via Harmonic-Percussive Separation (HPS).
+COCOLA allows an objective evaluation of generative models for music accompaniment generation, which are difficult to benchmark with established metrics.
+In this regard, we evaluate recent music accompaniment generation models, demonstrating the effectiveness of our proposed method.
+We release the model checkpoints trained on public datasets containing separate stems (MUSDB18-HQ, MoisesDB, Slakh2100, and CocoChorales).